dathent/viamotest/readme.md

 Description
 -----------
-This Extension will add into order the field 'manager' and configure managers and post code zones for prepare manager.
+This Extension needed:

-- For adding new or edit manager please go to admin part section "Viamo Test"->"Manager" and use standard grid and edit form.
+ - For adding new or edit manager, you can do it in the admin part of section "Viamo Test"->"Manager" and use standard grid/edit form;
-- For adding new or edit post zone please go to admin part section "Viamo Test"->"Postcode" and use standard grid and edit form.
+ - For adding new or edit post zone, you can do it in the admin part of section "Viamo Test"->"Postcode" and use standard grid/edit form;
-- you can manage relations with postcode and manager in Postcode Edit Form
+ - For manage relations with postcode and account managers, you can manage relations with post zones and account managers it in the admin part of section "Viamo Test"->"Postcode";
-- For change default manager please go to admin part into "System"->"Configuration"->"Viamo Test"->"Configuration"->"Manager".
+ - can change default manager please go to admin part into "System"->"Configuration"->"Viamo Test"->"Configuration"->"Manager";
-- For change the threshold at which orders get allocated to an account manager please go into section "System"->"Configuration"->"Viamo Test"->"Configuration"->"Amount".
+ - For change the threshold at which orders get allocated please go into section "System"->"Configuration"->"Viamo Test"->"Configuration"->"Amount".

 Requirements
 ------------
 - PHP >= 5.2.0